-The Xilinx FPGAs used on the 7I93 have programmable I/O levels for interfacing with different logic families.
-The 7I93 does not support use of the I/O standards that require input reference voltages.
+The Xilinx FPGAs used on the 7l94 have programmable I/O levels for interfacing with different logic families.
+The 7l94 does not support use of the I/O standards that require input reference voltages.
 All standard Mesa configurations use LVTTL levels.

-Note that even though the 7I93 can tolerate 5V signal inputs, its outputs will not swing to 5V.
-The outputs are push pull CMOS that will drive to the output supply rail of 3.3V.
-This is sufficient for TTL compatibility but may cause problems with some types of loads.
+Note that even though the 7I94 can tolerate 5V signal inputs, its outputs will not swing to 5V.
+The outputs are push pull CMOS that will drive to the output supply rail of 3.3V (when pull-ups are enabled) This is sufficient for TTL compatibility but may cause problems with some types of loads.
 For example when driving an LED that has its anode connected to 5V, in such devices as OPTO isolators and I/O module rack SSRs, the 3.3V high level may not completely turn the LED off.
 To avoid this problem, either drive loads that are ground referred, Use 3.3V as the VCC for VCC referred loads, or use open drain mode.